envimate/message-mate/README.md

 int numberOfApples = queryResolver.queryRequired(new NumberOfApplesQuery());
 assertEquals(4, numberOfApples);
 ```
-Executing a Query on the QueryResolver allows for querying all AppleTrees for their stock.
+Executing a Query on the QueryResolver allows for querying all AppleTrees about their stock.
 Although in this example the querying code already knows how many apples there are,
 it should be obvious, that the AppleTrees could be created somewhere else without
 compromising the validity of the code.
 The querying code does not even know about